 Overall, this is a great acoustic-electric ukulele that is not likely to disappoint.

 The mahogany and rosewood fretboard give it a brighter tone and add sustain and clarity to the tone.
-It also features open style tuners, which will ensure it keeps its precise tuning.
+It also features open-style tuners, which will ensure it keeps its precise tuning.
 It also has a UK-T2 preamp with an onboard tuner to provide enhanced amplification.
 The ukulele’s satin natural finish is made entirely of mahogany and has 12 frets.
-The uke also has a C shaped neck and a piezo pickup bridge.
+The uke also has a comfortable neck and a piezo pickup bridge.
 It’s an ideal choice for right-handed players.

 The Ukulele also comes with an unlimited lifetime warranty which will protect you against any accidental damage, spills, cracks, or if it unexpectedly breaks down.